Jessica Ridley

-Jessica Ridley is a Canadian singer-songwriter who won Bud United presents The Big Time, a reality show that aired in North America on ABC and its affiliates internationally.
+Jessica Ridley (born 1985) is a Canadian singer-songwriter who won Bud United presents The Big Time, a reality show that aired in North America on ABC and its affiliates internationally.

 Career

 Jessica Ridley was born in Calgary, Alberta and grew up in the bedroom community of Airdrie, Alberta.
 She plays the piano, guitar and mandolin.

 Although Jessica had performed in school plays as a youngster, she didn't believe that a future in professional music was an option until a music producer happened to catch her singing in church one week.
 A series of follow up meetings led to the decision to create a 5-song demo to see where things would head.
 From that first trip to Nashville, Jessica was hooked on trying to make this work.
 Working with the duo of Don Somerville and Billy Simon, the first set of songs came together over three trips to the Music City.
 That included the first single to Canadian airwaves "Hit and Run" which was released to Canadian radio in the spring of 2009.
 That first song made its way onto the Country Music News Top 100 CanCountry chart where it topped out at 91.

 The full album was scheduled to be released on EMG Universal in the fall of 2010 but issues with Fused Management delayed it again.
 Because of the delay, though, another song was able to be recorded and added to the album.
 "Flaming Red" was written by Bob Carlisle and Dennis Patton and was destined for a female country voice and it found a home with Jessica.
 In the spring of 2011 it became the first song released to American radio where it reached the 62nd spot on the Billboard Top 100 Country Chart and in Canada it was a top 50 song on the Canadian Country Chart.